-1. What is the correct order of things to do before entering?
-Should I wash myself before entering the bath, or shower after the bath, or both?
+1. What is the correct order of things to do before entering the bath?
+Should you shower after hot springs?

-――Theoretically, any order is fine, but in order to keep the bath clean, etiquette dictates to wash oneself before entering the bath itself.
-In order to get your body accustomed to the heat, you should first take a shower.
-Washing your body after taking a bath makes it easier to clean yourself, so the most straightforward might be to “rinse yourself → bathe → wash yourself.”
+――Theoretically, any order is fine, but to keep the bath clean, etiquette dictates to wash oneself before entering the bath itself.
+To get your body accustomed to the heat, you should first take a shower.
+Washing your body after a bath makes cleaning yourself easier, so the most straightforward might be to “rinse yourself → bathe → wash yourself.”

 2. Do Japanese people really drink sake while bathing?

-――You may have an idea of hot springs and sake, but, when taking health into consideration, it is not recommended to drink while bathing or before bathing.
+――You may have an idea of hot springs and sake, but when considering health, it is not recommended to drink while bathing or before bathing.

-However, there are facilities that sell alcoholic beverages like beer or Japanese wine in the bath like the Noboribetsu Onsen's Daiichi Takimotokan.
-There are also places where you can enjoy sake while having a foot bath in places like Shiobara Onsen's Kounso, or the Oita Onsen in Beppu Hachiyu which have become bars.
+However, some facilities sell alcoholic beverages like beer or Japanese wine in the bath, like the Noboribetsu Onsen's Daiichi Takimotokan.
+There are also places where you can enjoy sake while having a foot bath in places like Shiobara Onsen's Kounso or the Oita Onsen in Beppu Hachiyu, which have become bars.
 Drinking alcohol while enjoying a foot bath is safe.

-3. Why do many people drink milk after taking a bath?
+3. Why do many people drink milk after onsen baths?

 ――There are various theories, but there is no one exact reason.